Sergeon/cypress-test-tiny/README.md

 "cypress:run": "cypress run --config ignoreTestFiles=*.demo.js"
 ```

 As far as I know, this should ignore the `cypress/integration/spec.demo.js` test.
-However, it is being run -thus making the suite failing-.
+However, it is being run -thus making the suite fail-.

 Is worth to mention that setting up: